Devops Interview Questions and Answers for Experienced Pdf will be very helpful for the beginners and also for experienced candidates.

 - Puppet takes a different approach, which is to model everything: the current state of the node, the desired configuration state, the actions taken during configuration enforcement as data: each node receives a catalog of resources and relationships, compares it to the current system state, and makes changes as needed to bring the system into compliance.

-- The benefits go far beyond just healing the headaches of configuration drift and unknown system state: modeling systems as data lets Puppet simulate configuration changes, track the history of a system over its lifecycle, and prove that refactored manifest code still produces the same system state.
-It also drastically lowers the barrier to entry for hacking and extending Puppet: instead of analyzing code and reverse-engineering the effects of each step, a user can just parse data, and sysadmins have been able to add significant value to their Puppet deployments with an afternoon’s worth of perl scripting.
-(Devops Interview Questions and Answers for Experienced Pdf)
+- The benefits go far beyond just healing the headaches of configuration drift and unknown system state: modeling systems as data let Puppet simulate configuration changes, track the history of a system over its lifecycle, and prove that refactored manifest code still produces the same system state.
+It also drastically lowers the barrier to entry for hacking and extending Puppet: instead of analyzing code and reverse-engineering the effects of each step, a user can just parse data, and sysadmins have been able to add significant value to their Puppet deployments with an afternoon’s worth of Perl scripting.

 25. Which are the top DevOps tools?
 Which tools have you worked on?